cozy/cozy-libs/packages/cozy-tsconfig/readme.md

 - \[x] Only emit declaration files, no transpiling, you need Babel or another transpiler to do that.
 - \[x] JavaScript files are not ignored, meaning automatic declaration files *will* be emitted for them.
 - \[x] `jsx` is supported and set to `react`.
+- \[x] `src` directory is aliased by default to `/`.
+For example, you can import `src/components/MyComponent` by doing `import MyComponent from '/components/MyComponent'`.
+Please note that you need to configure your bundler to support this.

 ## 🚀 Usage